DataDog/integrations-core/tenable/README.md

 ### Installation

-To install the Nessus integration configuration on your Agent:
+To install the Tenable integration configuration on your Agent:

 **Note**: This step will not be necessary in the next Agent version